 Quitting waiting tables, and then starting over again

 Obviously, there was a lack of proper communication at the establishment where I started waiting tables.
 Until the end of the probation period, I had no clue whether superiors were happy with my service, and what they saw me doing the rest of the summer.

 It was me who had to request a meeting, only to find out that they were “of course, satisfied with me”.
 That was certainly not “of course” to me, and their intention to keep me was severely undermined by the shortages in communicating and organizing the work.

 As long as it was offering me an insight into the hotel industry, I was open to any type of job: from baggage porter to receptionist

-My boss didn’t see me progressing to the a-la-carte restaurant in a foreseeable future but instead wanted to keep me pouring soups in plates, and clearing out tables.
+My boss didn’t see me progressing to the a-la-carte restaurant in a foreseeable future but instead wanted to keep me pouring soups on plates, and clearing out tables.
 I had no problem with doing any type of work, but this meant continuing to earn an under-average wage for waiting tables, but with no tips.
-And clearly, my investment into the work was not fully recognized.
+And clearly, my investment in the work was not fully recognized.